-The LI-24L(G) transmitter has developed internal diagnostics which monitors the operation of transmitter's electronic circuits, process and environmental parameters.
-Diagnosed dangerous conditions or malfunctions of the transmitter internal systems, depending on the settings, may result in enabling alarm current.
-The user can enable/disable diagnostics.
-By default, current alarms are disabled.
-The figures below shows the normal operation ranges of the transmitter process output as well as saturation and alarm current ranges.
+The LI-24L(G) Safety transmitter features an advanced internal diagnostics resulting from the requirements of PN-EN 61508 standard.
+The internal diagnostics of the transmitter monitors the operation of its electronic circuits, process parameters and environmental parameters, thus ensuring an increased level of functional safety.
+Diagnosed dangerous conditions or malfunctions of the internal transmitter systems result in setting alarm current I_AL<3,600 mA.
+The user cannot disable diagnostics or change the alarm current value.
+The figure below shows the normal operation ranges of the transmitter process output as well as saturation and alarm current ranges.

 Figure 13.
-Set range current, saturation currents, alarm currents in standard mode.
+Set range current, saturation currents, alarm currents.